Dental License in Mexico

 First, let us know some important details of your dentist’s license.
-In Mexico, if a dentistry applicant wants to practice dentistry in Mexico, he or she must pass an exam provided by the Colegio Nacional de Cirujanos Dentistas (CNCD) to be fully certified.
+To Verify Dentists License in Mexico, he or she must pass an exam provided by the Colegio Nacional de Cirujanos Dentistas (CNCD) to be fully certified.

 Usually, after passing the dentistry board exam, your dentist receives a registration certificate from the licensing board indicating his name, certifying he has passed the exam.
 Also, license details (name, address, birthdate, license number, legal professional title) are often placed on an ID format so that in case the license needs verification, he can just show it.